 Achievements for JanuaryLet’s keep ticking those boxes

-As you would expect, January has been a reasonably quiet month in the garden.
-Although we’ve managed to tackle the ivy around the back of our potting shed.
+As you would expect, January has been a reasonably quiet month in the garden and the damp and windy weather certainly hasn’t helped.

 Lessons learnt & mistakes madeYou live and learn